How to Start a Business in Tampa, Florida

 Famous for its bustling metro center and white beaches, Tampa boasts a variety of business opportunities in industries like manufacturing, financial and information services, tourism, and maritime trade.
 The relatively low tax burden makes it appealing for entrepreneurs and small business owners.

 We’ll go over business registration, how to get a City of Tampa business license, business tax, and more.
-Let’s get started:
+Let’s get started.

-Filing Formation Paperwork
+1. File Formation Paperwork

 So, you’ve got a brilliant idea, and you’re ready to start a business in Tampa—what do you do now?